YingxiaoXiang/YingxiaoXiang.github.io/_pages/about.md

 <span class='anchor' id='About-Me'></span>

 Hi!
-I am Aaron Wu (吴亚伦 in Chinese).
-I am a Ph.D. student in the [School of Computer and Information Techonoly](https://scit.bjtu.edu.cn/)  at [Beijing Jiaotong University](https://bjtu.edu.cn/), and affiliated with the Beijing Key Laboratory of Security and Privacy in Intelligent Transportation.
-I am advised by Prof. [Zhen Han](http://faculty.bjtu.edu.cn/5608/), [Wenjia Niu](http://faculty.bjtu.edu.cn/9120/) and Assistant Prof. [Endong Tong](http://faculty.bjtu.edu.cn/9306/).
-Prior to my Ph.D. career, I received the B.S. degree in communication engineering from [Qingdao Agricultural University](https://www.qau.edu.cn/) in 2017, and the M.S. degree in software engineering from [Beijing Jiaotong University](https://bjtu.edu.cn/) in 2022.
+I am Yingxiao Xiang(相迎宵 in Chinese).
+I am an engineer in the [Institute of Information Engineering, CAS](http://www.iie.ac.cn/).
+I received the Master degree from Beijing Jiaotong University in 2019, Ph.D. degree of cyber security in Beijing Jiaotong University in 2023.
+My research interests are in AI security and Network Threat Discovery.

 Currently, my research has centered on: